 Your informational interview will only be as good as you make it.
 If you do your research, show up prepared, and are serious about learning about the role and company, you never know where it could lead.

-Bonus tip: Always remember to send a thank-you note after the interview.
-It’s a simple gesture that will help you leave a great first impression.
+Bonus tip: Always remember to send a thank you note after the interview.
+It's a simple gesture that will help you to leave a great first impression.

 Click on the following link for more networking advice.

-You’ve learned about the role and company, but what do you know about your CV?
-Submit for a free CV critique to get objective feedback and find out how you stack up.
+You've learned about the role and company, but what do you know about your CV?
+Submit for a free CV review to get objective feedback and find out how you stack up.